iainctduncan/papers/source/background.rst

 to support performance-time interactivity first, with the ability to render audio only added later as computers became capable of doing both (CTN: Puckette 2002, 33).
-As someone who comes principally from a jazz and contemporary improvised music background, being able to create complex systems that support realtime input is a high priority to me.
+As someone who comes principally from a jazz and contemporary improvised music background, being able to create complex systems that support realtime input is a central requirement.

 Support for Complex Algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Finally, the platform should provide support for programming algorithms of significant complexity.
+Finally, a powerful computer music programming platform should support programming algorithms of significant complexity.
 It should be possible to make the platform, for example, do things that are impractical or impossible for the human performer or for the composer working at a piano with score paper.
 My personal goals include creating music that combines algorithmically generated